Skip to main content

 Successful case studies

-This initial set of case studies outlines projects that have already received over £150,000 in grant funding and loans of £3.5M.
+This initial set of case studies outlines projects that have already received grant funding and/or capital loans from NMF Norfolk.

 Land use change (capital loan)